flash62au/EngineDriver_Home/docs/configuration/preferences.rst

 Web Screen Preferences
 ----------------------

-The following preferences allow you to change the way the *Web View Screen* behaves.
+The following preferences allow you to change the way the |WV-S| behaves.

 Web Screen Orientation
 """""""""""""""""""""""""

-This preference allows you you select the orientation for the *Web View Screen*.
+This preference allows you you select the orientation for the |WV-S|.

 Options include: